anthonybrunel/splatplanner/README.md

 # Installation

 Installation instructions are provided in the [FLYBO wiki](https://github.com/anthonybrunel/FLYBO/wiki).
-Feel free to create an issues if you have any questions or problems related to this package.
+Feel free to create an issue if you have any questions or problems related to this package.

 ## Citation